Tnc84/car.hire/README.md

-# car rental is a modular monolith.
+# Car hire is a modular monolith.
 This project is developed in Java 15 using the Spring framework and follows the "API first" concept with the DTO pattern.
 In this project, I use tools like Swagger, Lombok, MapStruct, Sonar, Liquibase, and PostgreSQL.